-148.In Illustration no. 146 a court would consider that S was well aware that the 'regular' controllers of the data were normally unwilling to make them available, so if B suddenly turned out to be in control of such data, in particular as a 'backstreet' type of business, this was already more than enough reason for S to be on the alert.
-In such a situation S should have made rather thorough inquiries.
-If, on the other hand, S had made a deal directly with company C whose machines generate the industry data, the probability that another party has a better right to the data than C would have been rather low, as would have been the burden on S to make further inquiries.
+148. In Illustration no. 146, a court would consider that S was well aware that the "regular" controllers of the data are normally unwilling to make them available, so if B suddenly is in control of such data, in particular as a "backstreet" type of business, that is reason for S to be on alert.
+In such a situation, S should make thorough inquiries.
+If, on the other hand, S makes a deal directly with company C whose machines generate the industry data, the probability that another party has a better right to the data than C is rather low, as is the burden on S to make further inquiries.

-Even where the downstream recipient has made the investigations that could reasonably be expected under the circumstances at the time when the acquisition was made, actual notice obtained at a point in time after the data was acquired may still render data activities wrongful, but only for the future.
+Even if the downstream recipient made the investigations that could reasonably be expected under the circumstances at the time when the acquisition was made, actual notice obtained at a point in time after the data acquired may still render data activities wrongful, but only for the future.
 The downstream recipient that obtains notice must stop the relevant data activities.

 c.
 Protection for downstream recipients.
-The rule in paragraph (1) is potentially quite farreaching and may entail rather high risks for downstream recipients.
+The rule in paragraph (1) is potentially farreaching and may entail high risks for downstream recipients.
 This is why the rule needs to be restricted in a number of cases, which are listed in paragraph (2).

 The rationale of paragraph (2)(a) is that of a de minimis rule.
-With data, a multitude of restrictions could follow from all sorts of directions, including, in particular, very detailed data privacy/data protection regulation and a host of very far-reaching restrictions imposed by contractual means as a matter of routine in standard contract terms.
-These restrictions could accumulate, with the possibility that the data would also be 'tainted' for onward recipients.
-If onward transferees were subject to all such accumulated restrictions, this could add significant risk to the data economy because there would be no such thing as 'untainted' data any more.
+With data, a multitude of restrictions could follow from all sorts of directions, including, in particular, very detailed data privacy or data protection regulation and a host of far-reaching restrictions imposed by contractual means as a matter of routine in standard contract terms.
+Those restrictions could accumulate, with the possibility that the data would also be "tainted" for onward recipients.
+If onward transferees are subject to all such accumulated restrictions, it could add significant risk to the data economy because there would be no "untainted" data.
 Accordingly, some sort of rule protecting transferees is necessary in order to avoid over-deterring data transfers.
-Despite notice of some kind of wrongfulness on the part of the supplier, a downstream recipient should still not be acting wrongfully if the wrongfulness on the part of the supplier (of which the recipient has notice) is not material and could not reasonably be expected to cause material harm to protected third parties.
+Despite notice of wrongfulness on the part of the supplier, a downstream recipient should still not act wrongfully if the wrongfulness on the part of the supplier (of which the recipient has notice) is not material and could not reasonably be expected to cause material harm to protected third parties.

-149.Real property business R hires the services of company D to create digital twins of R's buildings to facilitate maintenance.
+149. Real property business R hires company D to create digital twins of R's buildings to facilitate maintenance.
 The data is to be transferred to R in order to enable R to respond where repair is needed.
-D clandestinely sells some of this data to local tourist guide organisation T because some of the photos include a wonderful view of the beach at sundown.
-This may be in breach of the contract D has with R, as D may not be allowed under this contract to pass data on to third parties, but under the given circumstances this breach is not material and cannot really cause harm to R (assuming that making the deal with T himself would never have crossed R's mind and R does not lose a business opportunity, and that R does not have copyright in the material).
-So T would be allowed to keep the photos even if T had been perfectly aware of how D obtained the photos (but any liability on the part of D would remain unaffected).
+D clandestinely sells some of this data to local tourist guide organization T because some of the photos include a view of the beach at sunset.
+This may be in breach of the contract D has with R, as D may not be allowed under this contract to pass data on to third parties, but under the given circumstances, this breach is not material and cannot really cause harm to R (assuming that making the deal with T himself would never have crossed R's mind, R does not lose a business opportunity, and R does not have copyright in the material).
+So, T would be allowed to keep the photos even if T had been aware of how D obtained the photos (but any liability on the part of D would remain unaffected).